Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Leatherette cleans quickly with a wipe Warmer surface during long use
+Leatherette cleans up quickly with a wipe Warmer surface during long sessions

 Details